wrkzcoin/wrkzcoin/DRAFT_MASTERNODE.md

 **Q: What is external attestation and do I need to worry about it?**

 External attestation is a second liveness check performed by independent **verifier nodes** that submit Attest transactions on-chain.
-To be reward-eligible your masternode must have ≥ 24 attestation samples in the last 7-day window with ≥ 80% healthy attestations.
-If `MASTERNODE_REQUIRE_EXTERNAL_ATTESTATION = true` (the current default), a masternode with zero attestation samples will not receive rewards even with 100% heartbeat health.
-As an operator you cannot control who attests to your node — verifier infrastructure needs to be operational on the network.
-If no verifiers are running and attestation is required, **no masternode will receive rewards**.
+In this release it is **informational only** (`MASTERNODE_REQUIRE_EXTERNAL_ATTESTATION = false`): attestations are recorded and visible over RPC but do not affect activation or rewards, so as an operator you do not need to worry about it.
+If the requirement is enabled in a later fork (together with a curated verifier allowlist), a masternode would need ≥ 24 attestation samples in the last 7-day window with ≥ 80% healthy attestations to activate and to be paid.

 ---